tganderson0/django-aws-example/README.md

 # Example Django Project

-This is the backend django for my AWS example presentation.
-Just a basic django app that serves the todo model, but you can't update the backend state.
-It is truly just the bare essentials to show that there is a connection between the frontend and backend.
+This is an example repository that you can use to try setting up a web server using Apache.
+This assumes you have access to a computer running Ubuntu, with  >= Python 3.8.

 ## Setting up a project